frgardin/ebpf-learning/README.md

     - several BPF helpres functions were added.
     - the eBPF verifier was added to ensure that eBPF programs are safe to run.

+### The Evolution of eBPF to Production Systems

+- *kprobes* (kernel probes) had existed in linux kernel since 2005, allowing for traps to be set on almost any instruction in the kernel code.
+Developers could write kernel modules that attached functions to kprobes for debugging or performance measurement purposes.

+- eBPF integration with kprobes was added in 2015.

+- by 2016, first time using eBPF in production systems.
+Bredan Gregg's work tracing at Netflix became widely known in infrastructure and operations circles.

+- in the same year, Cilium project was announced, being the first networking project to use eBPF to replace the entire datapath in container environments.

+- in 2017, Facebook developed Katran, a layer 4 load balancer, met Facebook's need for a highly scalable and fast solution.
+Every single packet to